gerbera/gerbera/doc/run.rst

 Command Line Options
 ~~~~~~~~~~~~~~~~~~~~

+..
+Note:: Command line options override settings in the configuration file

 There is a number of options that can be passed via command line upon server start up, for a short summary you can
 invoke Gerbera with the following parameter:

 ::

     $ gerbera --help

-Note:
-    the command line options override settings in the configuration file!

 IP Address
 ----------